 - Unexpected attachments

 If you do receive a suspect email, do not click on the link(s), or download the attachment(s).
-Ensure you forward the email to Member Services on email@example.com and we can then investigate and blacklist the contact details used in the lead if necessary.
+Ensure you forward the email to Member Services at firstname.lastname@example.org and we can then investigate and blacklist the contact details used in the lead if necessary.